jorinvo/me/content/reads/tech.md

   - title: "The Web We Have to Save"
     url: https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426

-  - title: "If you've got nothing to hide... · Jacques Mattheij"
+  - title: "If you've got nothing to hide"
     url: https://jacquesmattheij.com/if-you-have-nothing-to-hide

   - title: "We Should All Have Something To Hide"